meilisearch/documentation/reference/api/settings.md

 ## Synonyms

 The `synonyms` object contains words and their respective synonyms.
-A synonym in Meilisearch is considered equal to its associated word in a search query.
-This route allows you to manage synonyms for an index.
+A synonym in Meilisearch is considered equal to its associated word for the purposes of calculating search results.

 To learn more about synonyms, refer to our [dedicated guide](/learn/configuration/synonyms.md).